Re-Opening Downtown Sports: Phase III, Step 2

 The state issued this document on October 4, 2020 which we will refer to as The Standards:

-Mass Executive Office of Energy and Environmental Affairs — WORKPLACE SAFETY and REOPENING STANDARDS FOR BUSINESSES and OTHER ENTITIES PROVIDING OUTDOOR ADULT SPORTS, SUPERVISED YOUTH SPORTS LEAGUES, SUMMER SPORTS CAMPS – Phase III, Step 1 — October 4, 2020
+Mass Executive Office of Energy and Environmental Affairs — WORKPLACE SAFETY and REOPENING STANDARDS FOR BUSINESSES and OTHER ENTITIES PROVIDING OUTDOOR ADULT SPORTS, SUPERVISED YOUTH SPORTS LEAGUES, Phase III, Step 1 — December 13, 2020

 All individuals, particularly all adults, involved in youth sports training should read this document thoroughly.